Cray-HPE/docs-csm/troubleshooting/known_issues/iuf_error_not_a_directory.md

 This error occurs because product documentation tar files have different structures than product tar files.
 Certain product documentation tar files extract files directly into the media directory.
-This can cause the 'NotADirectoryError' error in the IUF-CLI.
+This can cause the `NotADirectoryError` error in the IUF-CLI.
 This problem has been fixed in the IUF-CLI rpm version 1.5.12 which is in CSM 1.5.1 and more recent releases.
 For the fix for CSM 1.4.X and CSM 1.5.0, please refer to the work around below.

 ## Work Around